penzance/canvas-data-tools/canvas_data_client/README.md

       System.err.println("There's a problem with something in the setup, perhaps your API key?");
       return;
     } catch (final UnexpectedApiResponseException unexpectedResponse) {
-      System.err.println("The server responsed, but not with the expected success code.");
+      System.err.println("The server responded, but not with the expected success code.");
       System.err.println("Got code " + unexpectedResponse.getStatus() + " instead.");
       return;
     }